vturrisi/solo-learn/README.md

 * Dataloading speed up (at the cost of using more GPU memory) using [Nvidia Dali](https://github.com/NVIDIA/DALI)
 * Multi-resolution crop from [SwAV](https://arxiv.org/abs/2006.09882)
 * Post-pretraining linear evaluation (this usually gives 1-1.5% accuracy points)

+## TODO
+* Update results table
+* Run on methods Imagenet
+* Implement supervised versions of the algorithms
+* Improve Nvidia Dali when using cpu
+* Other methods

 ## Results